AugustusClient/Augustus-Wiki/src/content/docs/fun/spammer.md

 description: Spamms chat
 ---

-Spammer spams Augustus on Top! into the Chat with diffrent Modes
+Spammer spams Augustus on Top! into the Chat with different Modes

 ## Settings
 Here you can configure the Module